redesgtt/bcast_ids/README.md

 | SSDP  | Total amount of SSDP traffic generated from a specific MAC address   |
 | ICMPv6  | Total amount of ICMPv6s traffic generated from a specific MAC address   |

 Once the features were determined to fed the Isolation Forest algorithm later on, the next step is to generate the data.
-This is typically implemented in stages based first on an attack-free netwok and then a number of attacks until all the classes that need to be considered are fully covered by the dataset.
+This is typically implemented in stages based first on an attack-free network and then a number of attacks until all the classes that need to be considered are fully covered by the dataset.
 The final dataset should cover distinct attack types and attack-free circumstances.

 ## Running the BCAST_IDS
 ### Hardware Prerequisites